-What’s the most misunderstood, underutilized and even ignored concept in online marketing?
+Question: What’s the most misunderstood, underutilized, and even ignored concept in online marketing?

-Marketers tend to want to spend all their brainpower of generating killer strategies and ideas, designing brilliant marketing automation, and writing hooky ads.
-But if you don’t analyze before you create, you’re wasting your money.
+Most marketers tend to spend all of their brainpower and energy on generating killer strategies and ideas, designing brilliant marketing automation, and writing hooky ads.
+All of that can be extremely powerful and effective, but if you don’t analyze before you create, you likely end up wasting your money.

 In some ways, it’s the oldest problem in marketing.
 Claude Hopkins, the father of modern advertising, railed against ‘creative’ ads with no analysis behind them a century ago.

-And yet the problem persists in the modern, online age.
-Even though analysis tools are more powerful than anything Uncle Claude ever dreamed of!
+And yet the problem persists in the modern online age even though analytic tools are more powerful now than anything Uncle Claude ever dreamed of!

-So what does data-driven analysis look like for a business?
-Well, it varies a bit based on each situation but here’s how we typically attack it:
+What does data-driven analysis look like for a business?
+Well, it varies a bit based on each situation but here’s one way to attack it:

 - Uncover opportunities by analyzing competitor data